Contracts for Difference for Low Carbon Electricity Generation: consultation response

-- The extent to which undesirable market impacts can be mitigated through reforms to CfD design without compromising build and supply of low cost finance at needed rate for Net Zero;
+- The extent to which undesirable market impacts can be mitigated through reforms to CfD design without compromising build and supply of low-cost finance at the needed rate for Net Zero;

 - The readiness of electricity markets (and related financial markets) for variable renewables, which determines the extent to which CfD design could be adapted/removed to expose technologies to markets.